MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-media-optimization-configure.md

 ![Diagram showing SIP ladder](media/direct-routing-media-op-16.png)

-#### Inbound call and internal user but user is not at the same location as the SBC
+#### Inbound call and the  user is internal but is not at the same location as the SBC with Only for local users

 | Mode |	User |	Site |	Call direction |
 |:------------|:-------|:-------|:-------|